richmans/huiskamers/readme.txt

 == Installation ==
 1. Upload the `huiskamers` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. place [huiskamers] somewhere in a post
+3. Place [huiskamers] somewhere in a post
+4. Go to settings > huiskamers and adjust them.
+(See "Example aanmelding email.txt" and "Example herinnering aanmelding email.txt" for example html mails)

 == Changelog ==